Jack-Cxy/MFF-nDA/README.md

-# MFF-nDA: : A General System Framework for ncRNA-Disease Association Prediction Based on Multi-module Feature Fusion
+# MFF-nDA: : A General System Framework for ncRNA-Disease Association Prediction Based on Multi-module Fusion

 MFF-nDA is a deep learning model for predicting some ncRNA-disease associations.